videntity/python-omhe/README.rst

     python bp_test.py

 That's it.
 You should not receive any errors unless you've changed something in the code base.
-This validates that correct input returns parsed data, incorrect input raises the errors that it should.
+This validates that correct input returns parsed data and that incorrect input raises the errors that it should.
+Look over the other tests.

 7. TODOs: